acramer02/WildSwitch/DESIGN.md

 Our fundamental principle throughout the implementation of this file was to deal with any POST method submissions first by checking for all possible errors, then updating all relevant SQL tables, then redirecting the user to wherever we want to take them.
 After that, we then have the relatively easier code which deals with the GET method, in which we merely have to display information.
 We will explain how this manifests itself in each section, but that pattern will hold true for every function we call.
 A lot of our coding included SQL querying, using if statements to address different options and deal with possible errors, and storing and passing the correct information either to HTML pages or using it in SQL queries.

 # Set up
-The first 41 lines of our code are devoted to loading and importing all of the tools we need to run our app.
+The first 44 lines of our code are devoted to loading and importing all of the tools we need to run our app.

 # register
 If the method is POST, we run three quick checks to make sure that the user has entered a username, password, and confirmation.
 We then check via a count query in SQL if that username is already taken, then we check that the password and confirmation match.
 We get all of this work using the syntax request.form.get, a syntax we use throughout the code.
 I will just explicitly explain here that it is the simplest way for us to get user input from a form.
 Once we have ensured that none of those errors are present, we hash the password, then store the username and hashed password in our SQL table Users, and then we log the user in, build a market, and return them to the homepage.
 If it is just a GET method, we simply show the user the register.html page.

 # login
 We first clear the session to make sure no user is logged in.
 Then, if it's a POST method, we ensure that the user inputs both a username and password into the form.
 We then query our Users table to make sure first that the username exists and then that the password is correct.
-If that is all true, we then set the session's user_id equal to that user's id, build their random market, and take them to the homepage.
+If that is all true, we then set the session's user_id equal to that user's id, use a SQL command to add 5 to cash, build their random market, and take them to the homepage.
 If the user is at the page via a GET method, we simply show them the login.html page.

 # log out
 Clears session, returns the user to the login.html page